 Daily disposables are soft contacts that you wear only for one day and then throw away, which means you don’t have to clean them regularly or risk dry eye and irritation from contact solutions.
 If you have allergies, daily disposables may be the right choice for you.

-Silicone-based materials create an extremely breathable contact lens, meaning oxygen can pass through your lens to your cornea.
+Silicone-based materials create an extremely breathable contact lens, meaning that oxygen can pass through your lens to your cornea.
 This material also keeps deposits from building up, so these lenses cause less irritation from dry eyes.
-Some silicone contacts allow extended wear -- you can wear these lenses for up to 30 days and sleep in them for 30.
-However, your cornea gets less oxygen when you sleep wearing your contacts.
-The risk of very serious complications is always higher when you sleep in any type of contact lens, so make sure you balance convenience with safety when deciding on contact lenses.
+Some silicone contacts are FDA-approved for extended wear, so they can be worn for up to 30 days.
+But many eye doctors advise patients to remove any type of contact lens at bedtime.
+Since your cornea gets less oxygen when you sleep in your contacts, the risk of very serious complications is higher.
+Make sure you balance convenience with safety when deciding on contact lenses.
 To prevent problems, follow directions on the lenses, and see your eye doctor for regular checkups.
 Silicone lenses are not for everyone so talk with your eye care professional if you’re interested in them.